Change Tune-O-Matic strings like a Pro

 9. Begin Turning the Tuner

-As you wind the string, make sure to lift the string away from the nut.
-The string sliding through the nut can cause it to wear out and make the string sit lower.
-This can cause unwanted buzzing and worse, string muting.
-The nut will need replacement and the guitar will require a complete setup by an expert guitar technician.
-This can cost over $100.
+As you wind the string, be sure to lift it slightly so it doesn’t rub through the nut.
+Sliding the string back and forth in the nut slot can wear it down, causing the string to sit lower than it should.
+This can lead to buzzing or even string muting.
+If the nut wears out, it will need to be replaced, and the guitar will require a full setup by a professional technician—which can cost over $100.

 10. Lubricate